Eadrom/arch_mate/README.md

 * cannot make mate-sensors-applet as it needs a nvidia package.
 * mate-netbook has never worked for me.
 * cannot make mate-indicator-applet because arch/aur lacks libido3

+This is currently updated with a cron job (with the script ./update.sh)